robotology/icub-models-generator/README.md

 icub-model-generator
 ==================

+This software repository is still in alpha stage, not ready for normal use.

-Resources (./data/ folder) and programs (./src/) folder to generated models (URDF,SDF) of the iCub robot
+Resources (./data/ folder) and programs (./src/) folder to generated models (URDF,SDF) of the iCub robot .

 Example
 -------